Employment Visa and Work Permit in Bahrain

 • Do not work without a valid work permit — this exposes you to fines, detention, and deportation.

-• Do not surrender your passport to your employer — this is illegal under Bahrain law.
+• Do not surrender your passport to your employer — passport confiscation is illegal under Bahrain law and you can report it to the LMRA or police.

 You came here to know your rights — help someone else know theirs.